 of Chicago School of Law, the first female president of the

 American Association of Law Schools, and the first woman to serve as dean at the University of Miami School of Law.
 When she was appointed Associate Chief Reporter for the Uniform Commercial Code, she became the first woman to serve as a project Reporter for the American Law Institute.

-Contributions must be pledged by May 1, 2020 and paid by December 31, 2020 for single-installment gifts.
+Contributions must be pledged by June 30, 2021 and paid by December 31, 2021 for single-installment gifts.
 Multi-year pledges can be paid in up to five years.
-All Life Members are acknowledged in the membership roster printed in various ALI publications and are provided a complimentary ticket to the Life Member Luncheon the year they are honored.
+All Life Members are acknowledged in the membership roster printed in various ALI publications.